 The new voter-approved tax rate would have increased resident's property tax rates by 25%, opponents said.
 Voters rejected all three propositions and the new voter-approved tax rate that would have paid for the improvements.

-In the Northwest Independent School District, voters were asked to approve a new tax rate that would have increased the maintenance and operations tax rate by 3 cents, according to the district.
-The $16 million in increased revenue would have been used to maintain class sizes and student programs amid a budget shortfall, the district said.
+In the Northwest Independent School District, voters were asked to approve a new tax rate that would have increased the maintenance and operations tax rate by 3 cents.
+The $16 million revenue bump would have closed a $15.8 million budget shortfall that may now prompt cuts to services or staff.

 The district will begin to work with department and school leaders to find budget solutions, the district said in a statement.
-The district will also analyze potential changes to class sizes beginning in the 2025-2026 school year, the district said.
+Northwest ISD will also analyze potential changes to class sizes beginning in the 2025-2026 school year, the district said.

 “While we’re disappointed in the result, we understand that increases in any tax rate are challenging for taxpayers,” Northwest ISD Superintendent Mark Foust said in a statement.
 “Northwest ISD will continue to engage our lawmakers in the hopes that they will stop withholding funding that benefits students and teachers.
 School districts are facing unprecedented choices that have a direct impact on the classroom, and it’s time for our state leaders to step up and do what’s right for the 5.5 million children in Texas public schools.”

-Meanwhile, Grapevine-Colleyville ISD voters approved a new voter-approved tax rate, generating $6 million in additional revenue for the district.
+Meanwhile, Grapevine-Colleyville ISD voters approved a new voter-approved tax rate, generating $6 million in additional revenue for the district to close a budget gap.
 About 58% of voters approved Proposition A, according to a press release from the district.

 The extra money will be used for operations, instruction, staff, transportation and maintenance, the release states.